eclipse-ecal/ecal/doc/rst/getting_started/howto/clientserver/binary_mirror.rst

 Binary: Mirror
 ==============

-Under this section you will find a simple example of a client/server application using the eCAL ClientServer API.
+In this section you will find a simple example of a client/server application using the eCAL ClientServer API.
-You should be already familiar with the base handling of eCAL from the Publisher/Subscriber samples, so this we will not be covered in detail any more.
+You should already be familiar with the base handling of eCAL from the Publisher/Subscriber samples, so this will not be covered in detail anymore.

 Mirror Server
 =============